sassoftware/viya4-iac-gcp/README.md

-# SAS Viya 4 Infrastructure as Code (IaC) for Google Cloud Platform (GCP)
+# SAS Viya 4 Infrastructure as Code (IaC) for Google Cloud

 ## Overview

-This project contains Terraform scripts to provision Google GCP infrastructure resources required to deploy SAS Viya 4 platform products.
+This project contains Terraform scripts to provision Google Cloud infrastructure resources required to deploy SAS Viya 4 platform products.
 Here is a list of resources this project can create -

   >- VPC Network and Network Firewalls
   >- Managed Google Kubernetes Engine (GKE) cluster